-Shiitake mushrooms are one of the most popular mushrooms in the world, not only for its delicious taste but also for its health benefits such as potentially aiding the natural renewal process of the skin, activating the immune system and preventing sclerosis of the arteries.
+Shiitake mushrooms are one of the most popular mushrooms in the world, not only for their delicious taste but also for their health benefits.

 So who wouldn’t want to eat a heap of Shiitake mushrooms right!?
 It’s just such a shame that growing them is such a long and quite labour intensive task.
 They are generally grown on hardwood logs, whereby the log needs to be inoculated with shiitake mycelium or spores, which allows the hyphae to grow throughout the log.
 Fungi farmers have to submerge the logs for 1-2 days in water and then mechanically beat the logs, which is supposed to stimulate the shiitake into its reproductive phase of growth to produce those scrumptious mushroom caps.